-Sag vertical curves do not normally pose sight distance problems, therefore only existing sag vertical curves where crash history (related to the curve) indicates a problem must be evaluated against new construction criteria.
-An evaluated sag vertical curve that does not meet the minimum K value in Table 2.8.6 requires a Design Exception to remain.
-Sag vertical curves that are to be reconstructed must meet new construction criteria.
-Sag vertical curves without crash problems that fall below new construction criteria do not require Design Exceptions or Design Variations to remain.
+Sag vertical curves do not typically pose stopping sight distance problems.
+However, if an existing sag vertical curve has a crash history related to the stopping sight distance, it must be evaluated.
+If the evaluated sag vertical curve does not meet the minimum K value in Chapter 2, Table 2.8.6, a Design Exception or Design Variation is required for the curve to remain.
+Sag vertical curves that are to be reconstructed must meet the criteria in Table 2.8.6.
+Sag vertical curves that fall below the minimum K value in Chapter 2, Table 2.8.6 and do not have a crash history do not require a Design Exception or Design Variation to remain.